matschi-klickme/syncallgit/README.md

 ## Authentication:
 Switch to ssh-key based auth to avoid annoying "please enter your account/pw" messages

-## running as root
+## updating root-owned directories from user shell

 ### option #1: via ssh -A root@localhost
+ * ssh-based authentication needs to be set up for this
  * create folder /git_root.
 In that folder:
      * git clone https://github.com/matschi-klickme/syncallgit.git
         * echo "/git_root" >> /root/.config/git_dirs
         * clone additional repos
         * symlink relevant files to desired locations
- * auto pull/push of all git folders in /git/root as from a regular user shell via {{{ ssh -A root@localhost /git_root/syncallgit.sh  }}}
+ * auto pull/push of all git folders in /git/root as from a regular user shell via 'ssh -A root@localhost /git_root/syncallgit.sh'
-    * ssh stuff needs to be setup
-    * you probably need to set your root's git editor: git config --global core.editor "EDITOR"   (replace with desired editor, eg "vim", "nano", etc )
+    * you probably need to set your root's git editor: 'git config --global core.editor "EDITOR"'   (replace with desired editor, eg "vim", "nano", etc )